 • Use your email and password to log in for the day, from the pop-up page

 The Veterinary Innovation Summit is approved for veterinary continuing education credits by the College of Veterinary Medicine at Texas A&M University.
-A veterinarian may earn up to 8 hours of CE credit at the 2019 event.
+A veterinarian may earn up to 17 hours of CE credit at the 2019 event.
 All program sessions during the following time periods can qualify for CE credit:

 In order for veterinarians licensed in Texas to receive CE credits, we will have the following procedures in place.
 Each registrant will sign an attendance roster at the time of registration.
 Registrants will receive a preprinted checklist in their packets so that they may conveniently record which sessions they attend.
 Remember that in order to document attendance at the meeting in the case of an audit by TBVME, attendees must present both the CE certificate and the checklist.
-In order to be compliant with the regulations of the TBVME, we may not distribute certificates prior to the end of the Symposium or until the registrant is leaving the Symposium.
-Don’t forget to pick up your CE certificate before you leave.
-We are not allowed to mail the certificates.
+In order to be compliant with the regulations of the TBVME, we may not distribute certificates prior to the end of VIS or until the registrant is leaving VIS.

 Find the closest airports to book your travel.